Thursday, October 31, 2013

 "the southern side of the chamber lay a decayed wooden coffin adorned with crook and flail and carrying an uninscribed uraeus; the cartouches had been everywhere cut out, and the gold face mask brutally torn away below the eyes.
 Within, slightly displaced, lay a mummy "crowned" by a gold vulture pectoral".

-The authors points out the various tomb commencements and pits which are more often disregarded in studies of the Valley of Kings.
+The author's point out the various tomb commencements and pits which are more often disregarded in studies of the Valley of Kings.
 In Chapter IV we move to the decline of the royal necropolis beginning with the robbers and the papyri of tomb robberies that survive.

 The discovery of the "kings cache" DB320 is always a fascinating story and in this case superb in the relating of who was in this tomb in regards to the material found.
 Many of these people such as Wepmose, (a canopic jar), are represented by objects rather than mummies unless they are one of the anonymous mummies found in the cache.